-Electrical and electronics engineers use engineering design principles, along with math, physics and software to create the technology that makes our world click.
+Electrical and electronics engineers use engineering design principles, along with mathematics, physics, computer programs, simulations and experiments to create and build the technology that makes our world click.

-Our curriculum provides a strong foundation in the core areas of electrical engineering and prepares you for employment in industry or for graduate school.
+Whether you enter the field after graduation or go to graduate school, our curriculum provides you with a strong foundation in the core areas of electrical engineering.
 It integrates the study of engineering and computing and exposes you to the full breadth of electrical engineering with core courses in the major specialty areas.
 A series of vertically integrated laboratory courses provide hands-on experience in electrical and electronics engineering.
 Career plan electives allow you to concentrate in a specific area of interest.